One repo. One runner. Zero infrastructure.

 Skills outside Actions.

-aeon skills work outside GitHub Actions too - call them from Claude Desktop, Claude Code, or any A2A-aware framework (LangChain, AutoGen, CrewAI, OpenAI Agents SDK).
+aeon skills work outside GitHub Actions too - call them from Claude Desktop or Claude Code as MCP tools.

 MCP - Claude Desktop / Claude Code